 Interactive elements can easily turn a good infographic into a great infographic.

-Interactivity requires integration and proficiency with certain technologies, such as Adobe Illustrator and Photoshop, as well as Adobe After Effects.
-The web page that hosts the infographic should include embed code, typically from a custom-built tool or a third-party resource, which enables animated elements on the site.
+Interactivity requires integration and proficiency with certain technologies, such as Adobe Illustrator, Photoshop and After Effects.
+The landing page that hosts the infographic should include embed code, typically from a custom-built tool or a third-party resource, which enables animated elements on the site.

 The infographic creation process begins with a concept that requires involvement from Design, Animation and Tech departments.
-We provide standard infographic sizing options, but the best (or largest) ideas are better-suited for interactivity.
-An interactive infographic will require more data, more research, more user options (multiple choice questions or multi-layered pop-up functions, for instance) and programming to create.
+We provide standard infographic sizing options, but the best (or largest) ideas are better-suited for interactive elements.
+An interactive infographic will require more data, research, user options (multiple-choice questions or multi-layered pop-up functions, for instance) and programming to create.

-After creating written outlines and mockups, they’re delivered to you for approval.
+After we create written outlines and mockups, we deliver them to you for approval.
 Next, we begin creating the infographic from scratch while testing different visualization and engagement tactics that could enhance the user experience.

-Interactive infographics can serve as standalone assets on a web page or as part of a more holistic content launch.
-Many of our clients create infographics for use as sales-enablement tools or to demo products or software in a user-friendly way.
+Interactive infographics can serve as standalone assets on a webpage or as part of a more holistic content launch.
+Many of our clients create infographics to use as sales enablement tools, product demos or user-friendly software tutorials.

 At the top of the funnel, you can promote interactive graphics on social media and insert yourself into industry conversations by designing around recent trends.
-Brafton designers can also animate a custom image, creating shorter motion infographics that can stand in for a stock image in a blog post.
+Brafton designers can also animate custom images, creating short motion graphics that stand in for stock images in blog posts.

 Interactive infographics are more resource-intensive to create, but they’re also of higher quality.
-To maximize the asset’s value, you should actively promote them to your target audience by distributing them across multiple channels.
+To maximize the asset’s value, actively promote them to your target audience by distributing them across multiple channels.